A Survey on Document-level Neural Machine Translation: Methods and Evaluation

 \subsubsection{Local source and target context.}

-The works that fall under this category use a few previous target sentences as context in addition to the local neighbourhood of the current source sentence, thus simplifying the local formulation that we defined in Eq.~\ref{eq:localdocmt}.
+The works that fall under this category use a few previous target sentences as context in addition to the local neighbourhood of the current source sentence, thus simplifying the local formulation defined in Eq.~\ref{eq:localdocmt}.
 More precisely, the probability of a document translation given the source document when using the local source and target context is defined as:

 Tiedemann and Scherrer \cite{Tiedemann:17} were among the first researchers to experiment with the use of target context in addition to that from the source.
-They conducted a pilot study in which they extended the translation units in two ways: (i) extending the source sentence to include a single previous sentence, and (ii) extending both source and target sentences to include previous sentence in the corresponding context, without changing the underlying RNN-based NMT model.
-They reported marginal improvements in terms of BLEU for German$\rightarrow$English subtitle translation, but through further analysis and manual evaluation found output examples in which referential expressions across sentence boundaries could be handled properly.
+They conducted a pilot study in which they extended the translation units without changing the underlying RNN-based NMT model.
+This was done in two ways: (i) extending the source sentence to include a single previous sentence, and (ii) extending both source and target sentences to include previous sentence in the corresponding context.
+They reported marginal improvements in terms of BLEU for German$\rightarrow$English subtitle translation, but through further analysis and manual evaluation found output examples in which referential expressions across sentence boundaries were handled properly.